GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-basic-types-python.md

 string2 = "That's when he said, \"Hello, World!\""

 string1 == string2  # True

-# String interpreted with newlines and tabs
-string3 = """\
-    This is a string spanning multiple
-    lines!
-Newlines that aren't escaped
-    are preserved.\
-    """

 # Type conversion for strings
 x = 5               # x is an int type